Kubic-C/spock_engine/engine/utility/vscode_is_dumb.md

 # VSCODE IS DUMB

-you may see that some files are appended with '_' now why you may be asking yourself??
+you may see that some files are appended with '_' now why you may not be asking yourself??

 because vscode's C++ debugger (sometype of GDB intergration) will try and guess which file it should show when debugging in project that